subhrajitroy/antlr4cpp/README.md

 - Step 2 \*
   antlr4 -Dlanguage=Python3 CPP14Parser.g4 -visitor -o generated

-Files will be generated in the generated file
+Files will be generated in the "generated" directory